DanialArab/Practical-Data-Science-on-AWS-Cloud-Specialization/README.md

 ![](https://github.com/DanialArab/images/blob/main/Practical-DS-with-AWS/project.PNG)

  A great resource to explore product reviews are e-commerce sites.
 You can use the review text as the input feature for the model training and the sentiment as a label for model training.
-The sentiment class is usually expressed as an integer value for model training such as 1 for positive sentiment, 0 for neutral sentiment, and -1 for negative sentiment.
+The sentiment class is usually expressed as an integer value for model training such as 1 for positive sentiment, 0 for neutral sentiment, and -1 for negative sentiment:

 ![](https://github.com/DanialArab/images/blob/main/Practical-DS-with-AWS/product-review.PNG)